ILBBBM2/floppy-shooter/README.md

 of these compiler flags i will say that three metter more than the rest, -Oz, -s and -static. -Oz stands for Optimise for binary size and performs similar to Os which is optimise for speed. -s is strip and allows me to reduce binary size drastically. the -static flag also produces subtantial results.

-from this my exe went from 4.3 megabytes to 2.03 megabytes. another thing i did was further optimisation of my code, deleting anything i didnt need, culling all headerfiles that could be excluded. despite a large culling of useless code and header files, the binary size went from 2.03 megabytes to 1.98 megabytes. i then used unix to further bring downthe file size to 629 kilobytes.
+from this my exe went from 4.3 megabytes to 2.03 megabytes. another thing i did was further optimisation of my code, deleting anything i didnt need, culling all headerfiles that could be excluded. despite a large culling of useless code and header files, the binary size went from 2.03 megabytes to 1.98 megabytes. i then used upx to further bring down the file size to 629 kilobytes.

 BUT optimising the exe is not enough! optimising the assets was also neccasary, with 2 megabytes in assets alone i needed to do some serious work. after going through some lossless compression through deflate/inflate algorithms, similar to those used in zip programs like 7zip. then i did some serious work in recuing the colour depth. all png's are usually stored with 256 colours, but when optimising for size like this lossy compression is bound to happen. i just pushed as far i could the colour depth for it to look presentable and not to intefere with any calculations, with heightmaps and lightmaps. after multiple rounds of optimsations i got the file size of all assets down to use 627 kilobytes. that leaves us with a total file size of just 1256 kilobytes! leaving us comfortably in the 1.44 megabyte limit of a formatted floppy disk!